Libbie Sonnier, Ph.D.

 New Orleans, LA

-Libbie is the recipient of the Hulick Serving Spirit Fellowship Award for her commitment to individuals with disabilities across the life course and the Rotary Club’s Extraordinary Woman “Rising Star” Award.
-Libbie received a Doctor of Philosophy in human development from Virginia Tech, a Master of Education in early childhood intervention and family support services from the University of North Carolina at Chapel Hill, and a Bachelor of Science in special education with an emphasis in early childhood intervention from the University of Southern Mississippi.
+Dr. Sonnier is the recipient of the Hulick Serving Spirit Fellowship Award for her commitment to individuals with disabilities across the life course, the Rotary Club’s Extraordinary Woman “Rising Star” Award, a New Orleans City Business 2020 Women of the Year honoree, and a 2020 Leadership Louisiana participant.
+Dr. Sonnier received a Doctor of Philosophy in human development from Virginia Tech, a Master of Education in early childhood intervention and family support services from the University of North Carolina at Chapel Hill, and a Bachelor of Science in special education with an emphasis in early childhood intervention from the University of Southern Mississippi.

 Shivers, C.M., Sonnier-Netto, L., & Lee, G. (2018).
 Family caregivers of individuals with autism spectrum disorder: Service needs and access across the life course.
 Journal of Policy and Practice in Intellectual Disabilities.
 15, doi:10.1111/jppi.12272.